 Julie Seido Nelson

-Julie Nelson has practiced Zen for approximately fifteen years.
+Julie Nelson has practiced Zen since about 2003.
 Her practice with the GBZC community began at Spring Hill, one of the communities that later merged to create GBZC, in about 2006.
 She is a professor of economics (emeritus) at UMass Boston; a writer on gender, ethics, economics, ecology, and Zen; the mother of two grown children; and a senior assistant teacher at GBZC.
-She sits on Saturday mornings at GBZC and assists in teaching on Tuesday evenings and various other times.
+She leads the Tuesday evening sits GBZC and attends on Saturday mornings.
 Some of her writings on Zen are available on her blog.

 Assistant Teachers and Practice Leaders